Saviour Pirotta: Career in the UK

 Pirotta emigrated to the UK in 1981 where his first job was directing three short plays for Moonshine Community Arts Workshop in London, an offshoot of Brian Way's pioneering Theatre Centre.
-He also wrote a children's play based on a Maltese folk tale which toured various venues around London, including the Oval House and Jacksons Lane Community Centre.
-This brought him to the attention of the Commonwealth Institute, where he worked as a workshop leader and storyteller till 1989.
+This brought him to the attention of the Commonwealth Institute, where he worked as a storyteller till 1989.

 The children's play was subsequently published by Samuel French and Pirotta has since concentrated on writing.
 His first efforts were picture books but he soon moved into non-fiction, specialising in pirates and religious festivals.
 His Pirates and Treasure, published in the UK, the US, Russia and Sweden in 1995 is widely considered to be the first children's book about sea-robbers with a multi-cultural viewpoint.
 For a while he also wrote science books for the very young using the pen name Sam Godwin.
 A Seed in Need – a first look at life cycle of a flower – won him the 1998 English Association Award for best non-fiction picture book.

 Turtle Bay, published by Frances Lincoln in the UK and Farrar, Straus, Giroux in the United States, was selected by the National Science Teachers Association (NSTA) and assembled in co-operation with The Children's Book Council (CBC) as a Notable Science Trade Book of 1998.
 American Bookseller also chose it as one of their fall children's books 'pick of the list'.
 In the US, excerpts from his works are often used by homeschoolers and in schools for multiple choice tests.

 In November 2010, his picture book Firebird was awarded an Aesop Accolade by the American Folklore Society.
 It shared the honour with Eric A. Kimmel's Joha Makes a Wish: A Middle Eastern Tale and Cloud Tea Monkeys by Mal Peet and Elspeth Graham.
 It also won a Best Book Award from the Oppenheim Toy Portfolio.

 In November 2016, The Bookseller announced that Saviour Pirotta and his then agents Pollinger Ltd had signed a contract with Bloomsbury Publishing for a series of middle grade adventure stories set in Ancient Greece.
 The series was titled Ancient Greek Mysteries.
 The first title, Mark of the Cyclops, published in March 2017 and the second, Secret of the Oracle followed in October.
 Two more titles appeared in 2018.
 These were called Pirates of Poseidon and Shadow of the Centaurs.

 In 2018, Maverick Books announced a four book series by Pirotta set in the Neolithic period entitled Wolfsong.
 The first book, The Stolen Spear was published in August 2019.
 In January 2019, Bloomsbury also published another adventure, this time set in the golden age of Islam called The Golden Horsemen of Baghdad.

 The author is now a British citizen and lives in Scarborough, North Yorkshire.